 Yoga Poses for a healthy heart

-- Setu bandhasana (Bridge pose) – from Carla Papas, yoga teacher at Merrymaker Sisters.
+Setu bandhasana (Bridge pose) – from Kerry Clewer at Inspiresport.
 Bridge pose is another great heart opening pose that improves blood flow to the chest and heart.
-“Lay on your back, knees bent and lift the hips toward the sky can open the chest area, allowing the breath to deepen and the heart to feel as if is shining.”
+“Lay on your back, knees bent and lift the hips toward the sky can open the chest area, allowing the breath to deepen and the heart to feel as if is shining.
+This is perfect getting the circulation going in the colder months”

 What you Need to Get Started